-Both pay-for-click services and online marketing services on Web directories operated by Sogou expand distribution of advertisers' promotional links or advertisements by leveraging traffic on Sogou Website Alliance members' Websites.
-We recognize gross revenue equal to the amount of fees we receive from advertisers, as we have the primary responsibility for fulfillment and acceptability.
+Both pay-for-click services and online marketing services on Web directories operated by Sogou expand distribution of advertisers' promotional links or advertisements by leveraging traffic on Sogou Website Alliance members' Internet properties including Web content, software and mobile applications.
+We recognize gross revenue for the amount of fees we receive from advertisers, as we have the primary responsibility for fulfillment and acceptability.
 Payments made to Sogou Website Alliance members are included in cost of search and search-related revenues as traffic acquisition costs.
 We pay Sogou Website Alliance members based on either revenue-sharing arrangements, under which we pay a percentage of pay-for-click revenues generated from clicks by users of their properties, or on a pre-agreed unit price.